nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `exit`

-### Favourite a person: `favorite`
+### Favourite a person: `favourite`

-Favorites the specified person from the application.
+Favourites the specified person from the application.
 The user (real estate agent) will be able to view the more compact list of favorited persons in a new window that can be opened up through the ‘Favourite’ menu item.

 Format: `favourite INDEX`

-- Favorites the person at the specified `INDEX`.
+- Favourites the person at the specified `INDEX`.
 - The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …